Can a social response increase visibility? It’s possible. This article reveals how a tweet can get you on television.

 Social media is, for the foreseeable future, an important part of your marketing strategy.

-Part of that strategy is using Twitter to not only brand your business through unique messages but also, on occasion, respond to those whom you follow.
+Part of that strategy is using Twitter to not only brand your business through unique messages but also, on occasion, respond to people you follow.

-Such a response to another person’s tweet resulted in my appearing on a popular cable television show.
-That appearance has brought me more worldwide recognition than I imagined, and the same can happen for you, too.
+Such a response to a person’s tweet resulted in me appearing on a broadcast television.
+That appearance (the segment is below) brought me more worldwide recognition than I imagined, and the same can happen for you, too.

 Like you, I’ve read on blogs and in business magazines how “you can connect with people and make money” with Twitter, but those were merely words because the articles gave no concrete details on how it’s done.